-If you experience any issue with the camera installation, or for any reason it doesn’t work as expected, please check this troubleshooting guide for the Raspberry Pi camera module.
+If you experience any issues with the camera installation, or for any reason, it doesn’t work as expected, please check this troubleshooting guide for the Raspberry Pi camera module.

-I will now introduce two useful commands to record and see what happen on your camera.
+I will now introduce two useful commands to record and see what happens to your camera.

 Take a photo

 The first thing you can try is to simply take a picture of the image seen by the camera.

 “libcamera-still” is the corresponding command on Raspberry Pi OS (replacing “raspistill”).